codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ---
 title: "Git-Clone"
-description: "Customizing the git checkout process"
+description: "Checkout code in your pipelines"
 group: codefresh-yaml
 sub_group: steps
 redirect_from: